 Power BI Best Practices

 Have you deployed or are thinking about deploying Power BI in your organization?
-Before you dive in too deep, there are some best practices our experts suggest you follow.
+Before you dive in too deep, there are some best practices our experts recommend following to make sure your solution is scalable, secure, and built for the future.

 Access to data for business users through self-service business intelligence (BI) has gained momentum in every industry.
-Digitalization is a primary strategic initiative for organizations of every size today to stay nimble and competitive.
-Self-service business intelligence with Power BI has democratized access to data for business users and is complimentary to digitalization.
-Businesses no longer have a bottleneck in getting reports from IT for prompt data-driven decision-making.
+Digital transformation is a strategic priority for organizations of all sizes to stay nimble and competitive.
+Self-service business intelligence with Power BI (now a core experience with Microsoft Fabric) has democratized access to data for business users.
+Businesses no longer face a bottleneck waiting for IT to build reports.
+Instead, decision-makers can explore trusted insights on their own and take action quickly.

-To foster personal, departmental, and enterprise skill maturity, there should be support and encouragement from all leaders.
-To create a scalable self-service BI, a strong foundational core is needed.
+To foster personal, departmental, and enterprise BI skill maturity, there should be support and encouragement from leadership.
+To create a scalable self-service BI environment, a strong foundational core is needed.
 This foundation is built around people, processes, and technology.

 People

-Define the right roles, responsibilities, and level of engagement for a steering committee to provide direction, mentorship, and support.
-Address and ensure you have each of these in place to effectively enable enterprise adoption, user engagement, and experience:
+Define the right roles, responsibilities, and levels of engagement for a steering committee to provide direction, mentorship, and support.
+Address and ensure you have each of these in place to effectively enable enterprise adoption, user engagement, and positive user experience:

-Champions – The department champions are key and should promote enterprise BI and foster BI development projects or competitions to encourage adoption.
+Champions – The department champions are key advocates.
+They should promote enterprise BI and lead community-building efforts such as BI development projects or friendly competitions to encourage adoption.

-Training – Have regularly planned and varying training formats available for users over the course of the adoption (external, internal, virtual, in-person, etc).
+Training – Have a variety of training formats available for users over the course of the adoption (external, internal, virtual, in-person, etc).
+Plan sessions regularly to build skills and confidence over time.

-Standards – BI standards should be shared, clear, and regularly reviewed with users, so they are as clear as possible on the content they are using.
-This includes BI templates.
+Standards – BI standards should be shared, clear, and regularly reviewed with users so they are as clear as possible on the content they are using.
+This includes data and visualization templates, naming conventions, and usage guidelines.

 Knowledge – A user community will support increased knowledge sharing and adoption via channels such as:

-As users advance in their skills, knowledge, and understanding of the tool and content, user adoption, acceptance, and momentum will continue to progress.
+As users advance their skills, knowledge, and understanding of Power BI and Fabric features, adoption and momentum naturally grow.

 Click to enlarge